SatcherInstitute/prototype/README.md

 2. Run `gcloud functions deploy fn_name`

 Note that this **deploys the contents of the current directory** to the **cloud function specified by fn_name**.
 Be careful as this will overwrite the contents of `fn_name` with the contents of the current directory.
 You can use this for testing and development by deploying the source code to a test function.

-### Deploying other resources

-I haven't tried deploying resources other than functions from the command line.
-Resources like GCS buckets and topics are pretty easy to create from the cloud console though, so it's probably easiest to set those up manually.

 ### Changing function configuration